Today’s review is a head-to-head comparison of two of the best and most well-known air purifiers on the market — Molekule vs. Dyson.

 To learn more or to buy the Molekule air purifier, check them out here.

 The Dyson may be best if you:

 - Want the best performance: Between the Molekule vs. Dyson, the Dyson TP04 outperformed the Molekule during our tests.
 It is even more impressive considering the initial baseline measurement showed poorer air quality than the quality of air that the Molekule tested in.

 - Want more options: Dyson has a much wider selection of purifier models on the market than the Molekule.
 If you’re looking for difference sizes, styles or features, you may be pleased with some of the other models that Dyson has available.

-To learn more or to buy the Dyson air purifier, check out on Amazon.com.
+To learn more or to buy the Dyson air purifier, check them out here.